onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 00:49
 do you have English classes twice a week
 00:54
-tape script 1.2 Anton Christoph from
+tapescript 1.2 Anton Christoph from
 00:59
 Toronto Canada hi I'm Anton I come from
 01:05